Moving to Germany?

 Taking the Train

 It may also be more relaxing than driving a car for longer trips, as the different types of trains offer various levels of comfort.
 This depends on your budget, of course.
-Another positive aspect about the Bahn is that they often cooperate with other countries’ train companies, such as those of Switzerland or Austria, in providing special offers for cross-country trips.
+Another positive aspect about the Bahn is that they often cooperate with other countries’ train companies, such as those of Switzerland or Austria, in providing special offers for international trips.

 Things to Keep in Mind When Bringing Things from Home

 Also be sure to think of which appliances you want to bring.
-The voltage in Germany is much higher than, for example, in the US and may ruin your electrical appliances.
+With 230V, the voltage in Germany is much higher than, for example, in the US and may ruin your electrical appliances.
 As a general rule, it is usually a better idea to travel light when moving to another country.
 Attempting to maneuver larger items through customs may prove to be a waste of time and money.